duereg/manager-readme/README.md

 ### Be Part Of The Team
  - Collaborate with your coworkers and teammates
- - Pairing > Not Pairing
+ - Discuss, Cooperate, Pair.
+Pairing > Not Pairing
- - Discuss, Cooperate, Pair
  - Give & receive feedback in an impactful way
  - Debate impersonally but nicely
  - Have strong opinions weakly held